 Maybe you’ve thought about taking legal action against ad networks or alleged fraudsters.
 But with so much click fraud going on around the world, should it be down to you to do something about it?

 Over the years click fraud has consistently been on the rise and currently costs businesses billions of dollars every single year.
-This has left many companies asking what’s being done to stop it.
-Due to its fraudulent nature, many businesses ask: is click fraud illegal?

 With click fraud showing no signs of decreasing, we ask if the law is doing enough to protect you and your ads.
 Here’s everything you need to know about the legality of click fraud and what the law is doing to protecting you.